meresti/bookstore/ReadMe.md

 # todo
 - fix security
 - revisit all components and check whether they are actively supported or need replacement.
-Like Hystrix (Dashboard), etc.
+Like Hystrix (Dashboard), Ribbon, Zuul, etc.